Johann Baring

-Johann Baring (born 15 November 1697 in Bremen Duchies of Bremen and Verden, died 1748 in West Country, England), later anglicised to John Baring, was a German-British merchant.
-He came to England in 1717 as an immigrant, as the apprentice of a wool merchant.
-His decision to settle permanently in England started the Baring family on the road to becoming one of the leading family banking firms in the world.
+John Baring (born Johann Baring; 15 November 1697 – c.
+1748) was a German-born British merchant.
+Born in the Duchies of Bremen and Verden, he subsequently emigrated to the Kingdom of Great Britain in 1717 as the apprentice of a wool merchant.
+His decision to settle permanently in England started the Baring family on the road to becoming one of the leading banking families in the world.

 Early life

 Johann Baring was born in Bremen, one of the old Hanseatic cities of northern Germany.
 He was the posthumous son of Franz Baring (1657–1697), a professor of theology in Bremen, who died aged forty only a few weeks before Johann was born, by his wife Rebecca Vogds, the daughter of one of Bremen's leading wool merchants.
 Following the early death of Johann's father, he was brought up by the Vogds family.

 Move to England

 At the age of twenty Johann was sent to England to learn the wool trade in Exeter, Devon.
 Originally having planned to return to Bremen after his apprenticeship, he decided to stay in England, where he obtained citizenship in 1723 and Anglicised his first name from Johann to John.